 March 2027.
 Scheduled

 0% VAT on energy storage systems currently set to expire.
-If you are considering a plug-in solar kit with battery storage (like the Zendure SolarFlow or EcoFlow Stream Ultra X), buying before March 2027 saves you 20% on the battery component.
+That relief applies to installed (supply-and-fit) battery systems, not a self-bought plug-in battery like the Zendure SolarFlow or EcoFlow Stream Ultra X that you order online and fit yourself, so do not expect a 20% saving on a DIY kit.
 No confirmation yet on whether the relief will be extended.

 What the April 2026 Rule Change Means for You

 2. Battery add-ons get proper safety rules.
+This is the real substance of the April update.
 The best plug-in solar kits include a small battery (1-4 kWh) to store daytime generation for evening use.
-Until now, there were no dedicated UK wiring rules for home batteries. electricians followed manufacturer guides.
-The April update introduces Chapter 702, which sets clear requirements for battery protection, fire safety, and installation standards.
-This means certified battery kits will be safer and more consistent when they reach the shelves.
+UK wiring rules for home batteries were previously thinner, leaning more on manufacturer guides than a dedicated chapter.
+The update adds a chapter covering stationary battery protection, ventilation, fire safety and installation standards.
+This means certified battery kits will be safer and more consistent when they reach the shelves, whatever happens with the separate plug-in product standard.

 4. Your kit must shut down instantly if unplugged.
 Any approved plug-in solar inverter will be required to cut power within 0.1 seconds of being disconnected, and the plug pins must become safe to touch within one second.
 This is a non-negotiable safety requirement that every certified kit will meet.
 It is why you should wait for UK-approved products rather than buying uncertified imports now.

-G98 notification still applies, even at 1 kWp
+You still have to tell your network operator, even at 1 kWp

-You still notify the DNO, even for one kWp.
-This part catches people out.
-A 1 kWp fence or wall build sits far below any application threshold, but G98 is the legal minimum: a notification-only form, 5 minutes online, so the DNO knows there is generation on your supply point.
+You still have to tell your electricity distributor, even for one kWp.
+This catches people out.
+A 1 kWp wall or fence build sits far below any "ask permission" threshold, but the notification is the legal minimum: a short online form, about 5 minutes, so your electricity distributor knows there is a generator on your supply.
+Telling them is not the same as asking permission; they register it and only raise a concern if your circuit has an unusual issue.
 It is not optional because the system is small.
 Plenty of builds go in without it.
 That is a personal risk call, not a legal grey area, and it is the first thing a supplier or insurer checks if anything ever goes wrong.

 Can Renters Use Plug-in Solar?

-In practice, it is sensible to notify your landlord in writing before installing any system, even if you believe permission is not technically required.
+In practice, it is sensible to notify your landlord in writing before installing any system, even once it becomes legal to plug one in.
 Keep a record of the notification.
 If your tenancy agreement has a specific clause about alterations, check it and get written confirmation if you are unsure.

 When you move out, the panels come with you.
 There is no permanent installation to reinstate.
 That portability is one of the main practical advantages of plug-in solar over any other form of self-generation for renters.